-Social Work Degree Programs in Minnesota (A-M)
+Social Work Degree Programs in Minnesota

 Nicknamed the "Land of 10,000 Lakes," there are nearly as many top-notch educational opportunities for aspiring professional social workers in Minnesota as there are bodies of water.

 Situated in the eastern half of the historic Minnesota Territory in the Great Lakes region as the 12th most extensive and 21st most populous state, it is no surprise that Minnesota serves as a major center of transportation, industry, business, government, forestry, mining, recreation, and education for the Midwest.
-For those interested in pursuing the plentiful career opportunities for serving the social needs of the diverse Midwestern region, the following is the first half (A-M) of the numerous social work degree programs given the stamp of approval by the Council on Social Work Education (CSWE) within Minnesota.
+For those interested in pursuing the plentiful career opportunities for serving the social needs of the diverse Midwestern region, the following is the numerous social work degree programs given the stamp of approval by the Council on Social Work Education (CSWE) within Minnesota.

-Online Social Work Programs For You
+Featured Social Work Programs

 Augsburg College